 This most typically Disney of the Animal Kingdom's lands is a cross between an anthropological dig and a quirky roadside attraction.
-Accessible via the bridge from Discovery Island, DinoLand U.S.A. is home to a children's play area, a nature trail, a 1,500-seat amphitheater, and DINOSAUR, one of the Animal Kingdom's two thrill rides.
+Accessible via the bridge from Discovery Island, DinoLand U.S.A. is home to a children's play area, a nature trail, a 1,500-seat amphitheater, and DINOSAUR, one of the Animal Kingdom's three thrill rides.

 Also in DinoLand are a couple of natural history exhibits including Dino-Sue, an exact replica of the largest, most complete Tyrannosaurus Rex discovered to date.
 Named after fossil hunter, Sue Hendrickson, the replica (like the original) is 40 feet long and 13 feet tall.
 And no, it doesn't dance, sing, or whistle, but it will get your attention nonetheless.

 Also in DinoLand U.S.A....